Arizona: 1 officer killed, 1 hurt by suspect in stolen car

 GILBERT, Ariz.
-(AP) — A suspect in a stolen car struck and killed one officer and critically injured another during a wild chase involving multiple law enforcement agencies, authorities said Thursday.
+(AP) — A suspect in a stolen car struck and killed one officer and critically injured another during a wild chase involving multiple law enforcement agencies outside Phoenix, authorities said Thursday.

 “It is with heavy hearts that we announce the passing of Chandler Police Officer Christopher Farrar,” his department tweeted.